Billy Wright (footballer, born 1924): Club career

-After playing during March–April that year for Cradley Heath in a dual player-groundsman role, his association with Wolves began in 1938 when, after being encouraged by his school teacher to respond to a newspaper advertisement inviting boys for trials, he was taken on as a member of their ground staff.
-He was only 14 years old when he made his debut for Wolves in a B team game against Walsall Wood in the Walsall Minor League.
+After playing during March–April that year for Cradley Heath in a dual player-groundsman role, Wright's association with Wolverhampton Wanderers began in 1938 when, after being encouraged by his school teacher to respond to a newspaper advertisement inviting boys for trials, he was taken on as a member of their ground staff.
+He was only 14 years old when he made his debut for Wolves for the B team game against Walsall Wood in the Walsall Minor League.

-He had been accepted on an eight-month trial by Major Frank Buckley, who initially told Wright he was "too small" but later changed his mind.
-He played his first match with the senior side in November 1939 in a friendly, in which a Wolves XI beat a Notts County XI 2-1 (League and Cup football had been suspended two months earlier due to the outbreak of World War II.)
+Wright had been accepted on an eight-month trial by Major Frank Buckley, who had initially told Billy that he was "too small" to be taken on.
+In early September 1939 League and Cup football was suspended due to the outbreak of World War II.

-His official debut came in the 1945–46 FA Cup in a two legged tie against Lovells Athletic.